testmonger/db_test_tools/README.md

   - includes link to web site to open a tool
   - includes comments on how to use the tool
   - includes instructions how to set SSMS toolbar to access a website with the SQL files to run a stored proc, including comments on usage
+5. Example fo toptions in SSMS to make these tools easily accisble
+  - via web page set as URL for home page in web borwser options